PRACTICE DIRECTION 51O – THE ELECTRONIC WORKING PILOT SCHEME

 (b) a party wishes to file the bundle using Electronic Working,

-11.2 Unless the hearing is scheduled for 15 (fifteen) minutes or less, the bundle must be filed in paper copy as well, unless the court orders otherwise.
+11.2 The Bundle must be filed in paper copy as well, unless the Court orders otherwise.

 11.3 The claimant, applicant or petitioner, as appropriate, shall be responsible for ensuring the electronic copy of the bundle complies with the requirements specified in paragraph 10.3 above.